melj-code/my-snake-game/README.md

 # my-snake-game
-My version of the classic Snake game.
+My version of the classic Snake game using the turtle graphics python module.